-These formulas result, e.g., in true assertions for the domain of individuals of the numbers 1, 2, if in the first formula is set for F(x) "'x is even"', in the second formula for P(x, y) the predicate $x \leq y$ , in third formula form P(x, y)the predicate $x \leq \& y \neq 1$ .
-[End of new translation]
+These formulas result, e.g., in true assertions for the domain of individuals of the numbers 1, 2, if in the first formula for F(x) "x is even" is set, in the second formula for P(x, y) the predicate $x \leq y$, and in the third formula for P(x, y) the predicate $x \leq y \& y \neq 1$.

-&lt;sup>7This explanation is correct only for the decision problem in its narrower sense.
+8This explanation is correct only for the decision problem in its narrower sense.
 We have no need here to consider the broader conception of this decision problem.

-It is to be observed that along with the determination of the predicates the domain of individuals over which the variables $x, y, \ldots$ range has to be fixed.
+It is to be observed that along with the determination of the predicates the domain of individuals over which the variables x, y, \ldots range has to be fixed.
 This enters into a logical formula as a kind of hidden variable.
-However, the logial formula in respect to satisfiability is invariant with respect to a one-one mapping of a domain of individuals onto another, since the individuals enter into the formulas only as variable subjects; as a result the only essential determination for a domain of individuals is the number of individuals.
+However, the logical formula in respect to satisfiability is invariant with respect to a one-one mapping of a domain of individuals onto another, since the individuals enter into the formulas only as variable subjects; as a result the only essential determination for a domain of individuals is the number of individuals.

-Accordingly, we have to distinguish the following questions in relation to logical] validity and satisfiability:
+Accordingly, we have to distinguish the following questions in relation to logical validity and satisfiability:

-- 1. The question of logical validity for every domain of individuals, and also of satisfiability for any domain of individuals respectively. - The question of logical validity or satisfiability for a given number of individuals. - The question for which numbers of individuals is a formula logically valid or satisfiable.
+- 1. The question of logical validity for every domain of individuals, and also of satisfiability for any domain of individuals respectively. - 2.
+The question of logical validity or satisfiability for a given number of individuals. - 3.
+The question for which numbers of individuals is a formula logically valid or satisfiable.

-It should be noted that it is best to leave out of consideration the domain of 0 individuals on principle, since formally zero-numbered domains of individuals have a special status, and on the other hand consideration of them is trivial and worthless for applications.
+It should be noted that it is best to leave out of consideration the domain of 0 individuals on principle, since formally zero-numbered domains of individuals have a special status, and on the other hand consideration of them is trivial and worthless for applications.9

-&lt;sup>8The stipulation that every domain of individuals should contain at least one thing so that a true general judgement must hold of at least one thing ought not to be confused
+9The stipulation that every domain of individuals should contain at least one thing, so that a true general judgement must hold of at least one thing, ought not to be confused with the convention prominent in ARISTOTELean logic that a judgment of the form "all Sare P" counts as true only if there are in fact things with the property S. This convention has been dropped in newer logic.
+A judgment of this kind is represented symbolically in

-Furthermore one should take into account that only the "value range" of a predicate is relevant to its determination; that is to say, all that is relevant is for which values of the variables in subject positions the predicate holds or does not hold (is "true" or "false").
+Furthermore one should take into account that only the "value-range" of a predicate is relevant to its determination; that is to say, all that is relevant is for which values of the variables in subject positions the predicate holds or does not hold (is "true" or "false").